-In this interview with Champions' Director, Jack Hayes, Nick gives invaluable advice to aspiring Formula 1 drivers, he describes his favourite Formula 1 circuits and he talks about the challenge to traditional motorsports that the emergence of the esports industry presents.
+In this interview with Champions' Director, Jack Hayes, Nick gives invaluable advice to aspiring Formula 1 drivers, he describes his favourite Formula 1 circuit and he talks about the challenge to traditional motorsports that the emergence of the esports industry presents.

 Q: How Do You Get Into F1?

 "You have to be realistic: to break into Formula 1 is really difficult.
-So, the first piece of advice I’d give to any young person is get a good education, because you know, you may well need it and it’s a good thing to have under your belt.
+So, the first piece of advice I’d give to any young person is to get a good education, because you know, you may well need it and it’s a good thing to have under your belt.
 I would not put all your eggs in one basket of becoming a Formula 1 driver.
-So number 1 is work hard at school because even if you don’t become a Formula 1 driver, there’s lots of other jobs in motorsport that you could do and you’re going to need that education.
+So number 1 is to work hard at school because even if you don’t become a Formula 1 driver, there are lots of other jobs in motorsport that you could do and you’re going to need that education.

-"Secondly, I would say just suck up as much advice as you can possibly get.
+"Secondly, I would say just suck up as much advice as you can get.
 A young driver can learn as much by sitting in the engineering briefings or debriefings as they can driving the car on the circuit, so actually, going through the data with the drivers that are driving the car, listening to what the engineers have to say, understanding how the car goes together, spending time at the factory.